garrandall/popular-music-data/tracks/it-feels-so-good-sonique.md

 Oh, oh, baby

-Oh, i want you to understand
+Oh, I want you to understand
 How I feel, deep inside
 Oh oh, you make me feel
 All I need to feel